Virtual Festival 2021

 - Mixed Ages

 - Best Team Effort

 - The one you'd most like to join in with

 Submission deadline is the 4th December 2021.

 The dos & don'ts

 - Competition open to RSCDS Branches & Affiliated Groups (not all dancers in the team have to be members)

-- Dances must be mostly made up of Scottish Country Dance steps and formations
+- Dances should include Scottish Country Dance and Ceilidh steps and formations

 - You must use RSCDS copyrighted music (or obtain signed permission from the music creator, if non-RSCDS)